 Why, Will!
 What an unexpected questions.
 I’m beyond flattered and –

 The Management here.
 For newer readers, I frequently have to cut Noob off on his posts, clarify things, keep general order.
 Will Rivard did not ask Noob about being best friends.
-The Management will not return you to the interview, with the expectation that the next question is included as happened in the actual interview.
-Thank you for your time and attention. – The Management.
+The Management will now return you to the interview, with the expectation that the next question is included as happened in the actual interview.
+Thank you for your time and attention. - – The Management.

 You know, The Management.
 Words can hurt.